synesissoftware/Diagnosticism.Python/README.md

-# diagnosticism.Python
+# Diagnosticism.Python
-diagnosticism library, for Python
+Diagnosticism library, for Python

 ## Table of Contents